joezuntz/cosmosis-doc/reference/standard_library/CRL_Eisenstein_Hu.rst

      -

-"This module uses Eiichiro Komatsu's CRL code to calculate the power spectrum without BAO in it following Eisenstein and Hu, ApJ, 496, 605 (1998).
+This module uses Eiichiro Komatsu's CRL code to calculate the power spectrum without BAO in it following Eisenstein and Hu, ApJ, 496, 605 (1998).
 This is faster but less accurate than a Boltzmann code like CAMB.

 The CosmoSIS seam modified this slightly to remove some copyrighted N*merical R*cipes code.
-"